Knock Sensor Code Keeps Coming Back; What Can You Do?

 • Faulty knock sensor

-The most common cause of a knock sensor code recurrence is a faulty knock sensor.
-If the sensor is malfunctioning, it may produce inaccurate readings or fail to detect engine knock.
+A faulty knock sensor is the most common cause of a knock sensor code recurrence.
+If the sensor malfunctions, it may produce inaccurate readings or fail to detect engine knock.

 • Problems with wiring or connections